Head over to the refrigerator and pour a glass of apple juice for yourself.

 Fluxes describe the movement of energy and matter between different pools.

-Imagine you are pouring a glass of apple juice for yourself.
-The juice bottle and the glass are both “pools” for the apple juice.
+When you pour a glass of juice for yourself, the juice bottle and the glass are both “pools” for the apple juice.
 The act of pouring it from the bottle to the glass is the flux.

 A single ecosystem process usually facilities fluxes for different forms of energy and matter.
 For example, photosynthesis facilities fluxes for energy, oxygen and carbon.
 Other examples of fluxes include: respiration, evapotranspiration and the food web.